2022 Gartner® Magic Quadrant™ SIEM

 With the basics of monitoring telemetry in mind, it’s time to touch on strategies and tools to take it to the next level.
 For example, as important as it is to have a sound monitoring strategy, you also need to have a well-planned response strategy in place that includes the following:

-Working with a monitoring tool vendor will not only help you implement a sound monitoring strategy, it will also ensure that it evolves and becomes more comprehensive over time.
+Working with a telemetry software vendor will not only help you implement a sound monitoring strategy, it will also ensure that it evolves and becomes more comprehensive over time.

 Reduce downtime and move from reactive to proactive monitoring.